Timothy van der Meulen

-Timothy van der Meulen (born 2 March 1990 in Amsterdam) is a Dutch footballer who plays as a centre back for FC Lisse.
-Van der Meulen previously played on loan from Ajax for HFC Haarlem in the Eerste Divisie and joined Dundee United on a short-term deal in January 2011.
-He represented the Netherlands U-17 team at the 2007 UEFA European Under-17 Football Championship.
+Timothy van der Meulen (born 2 March 1990) is a Dutch former professional footballer who played as a centre back.
+He previously played on loan from Ajax for HFC Haarlem in the Eerste Divisie and joined Dundee United on a short-term deal in January 2011.
+He represented the Netherlands U17 national team at the 2007 UEFA European Under-17 Championship.

 Club career

-In early 2010, Van der Meulen was sent out on loan to Eerste Divisie side HFC Haarlem to gain more experience.
-He made his debut on 22 January 2010 in a 0–3 away loss to SBV Excelsior.
+Van der Meulen was born in Amsterdam.
+In early 2010, he was sent out on loan to Eerste Divisie side HFC Haarlem to gain more experience.
+He made his debut on 22 January 2010 in a 3–0 away loss to SBV Excelsior.
 It would turn out to be his only match for Haarlem because the club soon afterward went into bankruptcy, meaning he had to return to Ajax for the remainder of the 2009–10 season.
 He joined Scottish Premier League club Dundee United on a short-term deal after a successful trial.
-He joined Bayern Munich II in July 2011 and ended his first season as joint top scorer (with Saër Sène), scoring 8 goals.
+He joined Bayern Munich II in July 2011 and ended his first season as joint top scorer (with Saër Sène), scoring eight goals.

 In 2012, he moved on a free transfer to De Graafschap.
-On 1 February 2014 his contract got dissolved.
+On 1 February 2014, his contract got dissolved.

+In 2017, Van der Meulen joined FC Homburg.
+He only made one appearance for the club, before leaving at the end of the season.

+After joining FC Lisse ahead of the 2017–18 season, Van der Meulen made just three appearances across all competitions before leaving the club at the end of the season.

 International career

-Van der Meulen represented the Netherlands U-17 team at the 2007 UEFA European Under-17 Football Championship.
+Van der Meulen represented the Netherlands U-17 team at the 2007 UEFA European Under-17 Championship.
 Van der Meulen was in the starting line-up for all three group games against Belgium, Iceland, and England, but the team failed to qualify for the second round.